ahmadalkawasmeh/Scrabble/README.md

 			- This button allows you to reset your letter placements for that round by retracting your letters from the board back to the tray

 		- "Play AI Move"
-			- This button prompts the AI to make a move, wether to place a word, swap or pass their turn.
+			- This button prompts the AI to make a move, whether to place a word, swap, or pass their turn.

 # Included Files